stars-laboratory/stars-laboratory.github.io/Gnews.md

 * June 2023: Dr. Liu was invited to give a talk in a mini-symposium at 2023 SIAM Optimization Conference.
 * May 2023: Ph.D. candidate Yuxuan Li successfully defended his Ph.D. dissertation.
 He will join the East China University of Science and Technology as an Assistant Professor.
 Congratulations!
 * May 2023: Ph.D. candidate Yuxuan Li presented our research in the 2023 IISE Annual Conference.
 * May 2023: UG research researchers Jacob O’hara and Kent Slater presented their papers in the 2023 IISE Annual Conference.
 Their papers have also been accepted for publication in the conference proceedings.
 Congratulations!

+#### Spring

 * May 2023: Graduate student Emmanuel Yangue successfully defended his MS thesis.
 Congratulations!
 * April 2023: Ph.D. candidate Yuxuan Li won the prestigious OSU Doctoral Phoenix Award.
 Congratulations!
 * April 2023: Ph.D. candidate Yuxuan Li was selected to participate in the SDM’23 Doctoral Forum for poster presentation and receive the NSF student travel award.
 Congratulations!